Educational Toys For Preschoolers (3 To 5-Year-Olds)

 - Logical thinking and problem-solving skills

-A preschooler should have a variety of experiences.
+It is important to give your preschooler a variety of experiences.
 So, try to buy toys that help her learn the maximum number of skills from those listed above.
-However, if you observe that she enjoys a particular kind of activity more than the others, you can get her more of those toys that help her do her favourite activity.
+However, if you observe that she enjoys a particular activity more than the others, you can get her more of those toys that help her do her favourite activity.

-Also, while buying toys, do not let preconceived notions based on gender stereotypes affect your decisions.
+Also, while buying educational toys for kids, do not let preconceived notions based on gender stereotypes affect your decisions.

 2. Encourages imagination and creativity